CatalogueLegacies/antconc.github.io/_episodes/01-introduction.md

 teaching: 15
 exercises: 0
 questions:
-- "What is OpenRefine?
-What can it do?"
+- "What is AntConc?
+What is corpus linguistics?
+What can they do?"
 objectives:
 - "Explain what the OpenRefine software does"
 - "Explain how the OpenRefine software can help work with data files"